-In taking the GRE approach the calculation process was completed with data from the Carbon Calculator and Statistics Canada.
-Should additional data become available through the Carbon Calculator the GHG emissions reported in this baseline inventory will be updated.
+In taking the GRE approach the calculation process was completed with data from the Carbon Calculator, Statistics Canada, and the Federation of Canadian Municipalities' PCP Protocol.
+Should additional data become available through the Carbon Calculator or other sources the GHG emissions reported in this baseline inventory will be updated.

-For a numeric explanation of the calculation process please see Table 11.
+For a numeric explanation of the calculation process please see Table 10.